 ELEANOR BEARDSLEY: A dusting of snow lies atop Albert Camus' tombstone in the tiny cemetery of the Provencal village of Lourmarin.
 Camus lived briefly here in the south of France before being killed in an automobile accident in January 1960 at the age of 46.

-Soon after, during the Second World War, Camus joined the French Resistance.
+BEARDSLEY: Soon after, during the Second World War, Camus joined the French Resistance.
 He risked his life editing its newspaper, "Combat."
 His biographer, Olivier Todd, says Camus is as well-remembered for his principles as he is for his writing.

-Like the heroes of his novels who confronted society, injustice and death, Camus said he, too, felt like an outsider.
+BEARDSLEY: Like the heroes of his novels who confronted society, injustice and death, Camus said he, too, felt like an outsider.

-Unidentified Man: (French spoken)
+ALBERT CAMUS: Unidentified Man: (French spoken)

-The proposal has raised a storm of protest.
+BEARDSLEY: The proposal has raised a storm of protest.
 Critics accuse Sarkozy of trying to co-opt Camus' image to give himself some intellectual sparkle.
 Biographer Olivier Todd says Sarkozy's idea is ridiculous.

-Mr. TODD: Camus himself wanted to be buried in Lourmarin, by the football team, which he was.
+TODD: Camus himself wanted to be buried in Lourmarin, by the football team, which he was.
 I think Sarkozy, by suggesting that Camus should be removed from this very pleasant provincial cemetery, made a political calculation.
 He wants to make his mark in the histories of literature.
 But people are rather embarrassed by the whole Pantheon business.
 Sarkozy may have felt that he needed Camus, but Camus certainly doesn't need Sarkozy.

 BEARDSLEY: In the village of Lourmarin, church bells ring out above the tiny streets and dollhouse facades.
 Mayor Blaise Diagne says people here are attached to Camus.

-For NPR News, I'm Eleanor Beardsley.
+BEARDSLEY: For NPR News, I'm Eleanor Beardsley.

-SHAPIRO: Youre listening to MORNING EDITION from NPR News.
+SHAPIRO: You're listening to MORNING EDITION from NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.